 Depository Trust Company.
-The Depository Trust Company ("DTC"), New York, New York will act as securities depository for the Series 2012A Bonds.
-The Series 2012A Bonds will be issued as fully-registered bonds registered in the name of Cede & Co.
+DTC will act as securities depository for the Bonds.
+The Bonds will be issued as fully registered bonds registered in the name of Cede & Co.
 (DTC's partnership nominee) or such other name as may be requested by an authorized representative of DTC.
-One fully-registered Bond certificate will be issued for each maturity of the Series 2012A Bonds, in the aggregate principal amount of the Series 2012A Bonds, and will be deposited with DTC.
+One fully registered Bond in the aggregate principal amount of each maturity of the Bonds will be deposited with DTC.